d2iq/ui-kit/packages/dropdownMenu/README.md

 ## Icons and avatars in items
 Dropdown menu items can display an icon or avatar before or after the menu item text.
 By default, the avatar or icon is sized at `iconSizeXs`.

+## Disabled menu items
+TODO: Collaborate with the design team to decide on some guidelines for disabled items.
+For example: when should we render a disabled item instead of not showing the item in the dropdown at all?

 ## Do's and Dont's

 ### Do